- Prospective Students

 5.4 Statement on Academic Integrity

-Rackham documents its policies on academic standards and integrity in its Dissertation Handbook, as well as in a separate document on Academic Integrity.
+Rackham documents its policies on academic standards and integrity in its Dissertation Handbook and in Rackham Graduate School Academic Policies (see section 8 for Rackham Academic and Professional Integrity Policy).
 Among rules that need particular emphasis is the one concerning multiple submission of term papers.
 Rackham states: “It is improper to submit the work one has done for one class or project to a second class or as a second project without first getting the informed permission of the second instructor.
 Acceptance of one piece of work that is submitted for two classes must be arranged beforehand.”
 The Department of Comparative Literature requires that a student obtain written permission of both instructors before submitting one paper in two courses and notify the DGS of same.
 It is expected that work submitted for credit in more than one course will be substantially expanded and developed in a manner consistent with dual credit.
 The new requirements for the combined assignment must be specified and approved in writing by both instructors.

 5.5 Rackham Policies on Continuous Enrollment and Leave of Absence

 Events may occur that make it necessary for a student pursuing a PhD program to interrupt his or her progress toward a degree.
 Since Rackham requires that students in PhD programs be continuously enrolled (registered), a student may ask for a temporary leave of absence when certain life events make it impossible to continue active participation in the degree program.
 A leave of absence enables a student not to register during a fall or winter term (students only register in the spring/summer term if they are defending the dissertation) and remain in compliance with the continuous enrollment requirement.
 A leave will be granted to students for illness or injury, to provide care or assistance for family and dependents, to meet military service obligations, or for other personal reasons.